 Various Documents, 1941..........3 Pages

 3.)
-98th Chemical Mortar Battalion - Provides a detailed history of the 641st, with its subsequent conversion to the 98th Chemical Mortar Battalion and the units actions in the Pacific Theatre.
-Information is located on Bruce Elliott's website dedicated to all United States Army Chemical Mortar Battalions.
+98th Chemical Mortar Battalion and its predecessor, the 641st Tank Destroyer Battalion - A thorough history written by Bennett M. Saunders, Captain, USAR (retired), who was S-3 (Operations Officer) of the battalion.
+It provides a detailed history of the 641st, with its subsequent conversion to the 98th Chemical Mortar Battalion and the units actions in the Pacific Theatre.
+The link provided above is located on Bruce Elliott's website dedicated to all United States Army Chemical Mortar Battalions.
+A pdf. of the material is available here.

 4.)
 Article on 4.2" Chemical Mortar Battalion - The photo used in the article came from a letter written by Sgt.
 Melvin Davis, while stationed in New Guinea.
 The article provides some history of the unit along with names of men from Rigby, Idaho.
 It also lists the men of his squad.
 Provided courtesy of Shane Davis.